Skip to Content

 How do nocturnal migration patterns vary globally?

-Nocturnal migration patterns differ worldwide based on species, climate, and geography.
+Nocturnal migration patterns vary globally based on geography, climate, and available resources.

 What roles do weather patterns play in migration timing?